razab87/rasProfessions/README.md

 Technically, the mod contains a lot of lua code and some png images (used as icons in game).

-The mod is available for the stable build 41 as well as for the unstable build 42 version of the game.
+The mod is available for the stable build 41 nd for the unstable build 42 version of the game.

 When playing the game on steam, you can install the mod by simply subscribing to it on the workshop.

 Manual installation:
 1. Download the above .zip file (the most recent version of the mod).
-2. Extract the .zip file.
+2. Extract the .zip files.
-3. From the extracted file, copy the folder "rasProfessions" from rasProfessions_[version]/Contents/mods/ to your Zomboid/mods folder.
+3. From the extracted file, copy the folder "rasProfessions" from rasProfessions-[version]/Contents/mods/ to your Zomboid/mods folder.